Archargelod/CuteManga/README.md

 If you're trying to read comic archive file (example: .cbz, .cbr) - extract it's contents first.

-If the folder has Latin characters (example: ñ, á, í) remove them first.
+If the folder has Latin characters (example: ñ, á, í) remove them.